gneisstech/bedrock/runbooks/deployment.md

     5) connect build pipelines to the container registry
         1) @@ TODO

-5) wait a minute -- everything should be working  (https://foo.com/cf-app, https://foo.com/cf-self-healing )
+5) wait about 10 minutes -- everything should be working  (https://foo.com/cf-app, https://foo.com/cf-self-healing )

 6) miscellanea:
     1) may need to file a ticket to add the WAF public IP to the appropriate DNS zone (post deployment)